bglarkin/tgr_fun/fungal_ecology.md

 | restored   |        119.3 |    2054.2 |
 | remnant    |        119.5 |    1624.2 |

+Inverse relationship between depth and field_type.
+There was a mildly significant interaction, but how to work out what that would even mean?

-depth and richness in a negative relationship; depth not driving richness… Calculate confidence intervals for figure.
+Calculate confidence intervals for figure.
 Arithmetic means calculated in this case, back-transformed.

 ``` r
 sapro_rich_em <- emmeans(sapro_rich_glm, ~ field_type, type = "response")